DavidJKTofan/davidtofan.com/content/articles/cloudflare-multitenancy-security/index.md

 type: "article"
 ---

-## Tenant-Aware Security for SaaS and Platform Providers

 Modern SaaS and platform ecosystems rely on multi-tenant architectures – single infrastructures serving many distinct customers.
 This design maximizes scalability and efficiency but also centralizes risk: one vulnerability can impact all tenants.
 A tenant-based security strategy isolates risks, enforces per-customer policy, and maintains predictable control across layers of the stack.

-This blueprint defines a practical Cloudflare-based approach to [multitenant](https://www.cloudflare.com/learning/cloud/what-is-multitenancy/) security framework.
+This blueprint defines a practical Cloudflare-based approach to [multitenant](https://www.cloudflare.com/learning/cloud/what-is-multitenancy/) security strategy.

 ## 1. Foundational Layer: Account-Wide / Global Controls